-Students may request the make-up assignments for all excused absences/tardies from teachers upon return to school or class within three (3) school days.
+Students may request the make-up assignments for all excused absences/tardies from teachers upon return to school or class.

 Accordingly, students are not to be taken out of their regular classes to prepare for programs other than school-sponsored activities.